eizemazal/butlerov/README.md

 The project uses eslint.
 I am developing using VS code and eslint plugin.
 Contributions are highly welcome.

+## ToDo - smaller tasks
+- implement support for isotope specification
+- add support for radicals
+- sometimes cycles are created over existing atoms - fix it
+- when creating an edge by dragging between existing vertices, display it
+- when edge order is changed (e.g. from 1 to 3), move substituents to fit geometry
+- add support for abbreviations and superatoms
+- improve display of charges to show them top right when possible and not adjacent to a double edge
+- add support for coloring schemes for atoms
+- support for selection, copy and paste

+## ToDo - larger tasks
+- Add support for SMILES reading and writing.
+Structures after inserting SMILES should look well.
+- Write support for mobile platforms to use taps for drawing on Android and iOS devices
+- Implement scheme drawing tool based on Butlerov.
+It should retain its lightweight functionality to draw and display structures.
+Add support for drawing primitives (arrows, text etc), and support for multiple structures.
+- write support for cdx export and import, and svg export

 ---

 ## License